osenvosem/react-mobx-boilerplate/README.md

 ### Prepearing for production
 - `npm run build:all`
 - `npm run start:prod` — server on port 3000;
+- `npm run prod` — alias for build:all and start:prod

 ### Commands
 - `npm start` — start in development mode;